-For most computer users, deciding between a PC and a Mac is not usually a life and death decision, but try telling that to the diehard technology buffs and you will have just stirred-up a hornet’s nest.
+For most computer users, deciding between a PC and a Mac is not usually a life and death decision, but try telling that to the diehard technology buffs, and you will have just stirred up a hornet’s nest.
 The PC or Mac debate is one of those tempests in a technological teapot that never ceases to calm down.
-Some have dubbed it the new Cold War, where getting an unbiased opinion from experts over a simple purchasing decision like a PC or a Mac is often an exercise in futility, leaving you wondering if that old, Underwood Five typewriter is still in the attic.
+Some have dubbed it the new Cold War, where getting an unbiased opinion from experts over a simple purchasing decision like a PC or a Mac is often an exercise in futility, leaving you wondering if that old Underwood Five typewriter is still in the attic.

 Today, the personal computer endearingly called”PC” is commonly associated wwith Microsoft’sWindows operating system.
 Although common sense says that the Mac is also a personal computer, it has become sacrilegious to refer to it as a”PC.”
-The Mac uses an operating system known as OS X and its operating systems are often legendary for its prettier interfaces.
+The Mac uses an operating system known as OS X. Its operating systems are often legendary for their prettier interfaces.

 So, let’s break it down and get you moving in the right direction.
 These comparisons do apply to both desktops and laptops.

 Dollar for dollar, the PC offers more hardware specifications than the Mac, which, for the budget-conscious, requires no further deliberation.
 Intel-based dual-core CPU allows for a blistering pace on the PC, even for the most general-purpose PC user with a budget of less than $1,000.
 If you drive a hard bargain, head to Best Buy, and you can get a PC for less than $350.

 Various PC desktop sizes are also available, from the small form factor to the entire tower case types.
 Again, sizes directly relate to the user’s needs, so do not mistake an all-in-one like the Sony VAIO to have the exact power handling and speed of a mid-tower case like Dell.